mikegcoleman/dceu-demos/docker-for-it-pros.md

-# Docker for Ops demo script
+# Docker for IT Pros demo script

 This demo runs through some common ops tasks including rolling back from a failed upgrade, doing a succesful upgrade, scaling up a service, and dealing with a (simulated) failure.